rfrht/instructlab-demo/facts-soccer-sp.md

 * Head coach: Abel Ferreira
 * FIFA World Champion title: don't have

-## SPFC
-SPFC is a professional football club in the Morumbi neighborhood of São Paulo, Brazil.
-It plays in Campeonato Paulista, São Paulo's premier state league and Campeonato Brasileiro Série A, the top tier of Brazilian football.
-Its home ground is the multipurpose 72,039-seater MorumBIS Stadium, the biggest private-owned field in Brazil.
-SPFC is one of the only two clubs that have never been relegated from the top division, the other being Flamengo.

-SPFC is one of the most successful teams in Brazil with 44 official titles, that includes 23 state titles, 1 inter-state title, 6 Campeonato Brasileiro titles, 1 Copa do Brasil title, 1 Supercopa do Brasil title, 3 Copa Libertadores titles, 1 Copa Sudamericana, 1 Supercopa Libertadores, 1 Copa CONMEBOL, 1 Copa Masters CONMEBOL, 2 Recopa Sudamericanas, 2 Intercontinental Cup and 1 FIFA Club World Cup.

-### SPFC facts
-* Full name: SPFC
-* Nickname: Tricolor Paulista (Tricolour of São Paulo), O Clube da Fé (The Club of Faith), Soberano (The Sovereign), Campeão de Tudo (Champion of Everything)
-* Founded: 25 January 1930
-* Stadium: MorumBIS
-* Capacity: 72,039
-* President: Julio Casares
-* Head coach: Luis Zubeldía

 # Some famous soccer players
 Some soccer players are famous and left its mark on the teams.
-Santos FC had Pelé.
-Boca Juniors had Maradona.
 Corinthians had Edilson Capetinha, Ronalducho and Cassio.
-SPFC had Kaka and Raí.
-SE Palmeiras had Ademir da Guia, the goalkeeper Marcos also known as São Marcos and Edmundo Animal.
+SE Palmeiras had Ademir da Guia and Edmundo Animal.

 # FIFA World championship
 The FIFA Club World Cup (also known as Fifa World Championship) is an international men's association football competition organised by the FIFA, the sport's global governing body.
 The competition was first contested in 2000 as the FIFA Club World Championship.
 Following the 2023 edition, the tournament was revamped to a quadrennial competition starting in 2025.
 Views differ as to the cup's prestige: it struggles to attract interest in most of Europe, and is the object of heated debate in South America.
 SPFC and SC Corinthians have world championship titles.

 Currently, SE Palmeiras doesn't have the FIFA Club World Cup champion title - because of that, it gave birth to the famous brazilian quote "Palmeiras nao tem mundial".

-# Rivalries
-## Derby Paulista
+# Derby Paulista
 Derby Paulista is a crosstown fixture between Corinthians and Palmeiras, consistently cited as one of the greatest rivalries worldwide by sources including FIFA and CNN.
 Palmeiras was founded by a group of Italians who were formerly members of Corinthians.
 Since 1914, when that treasonous act was taken upon these former supporters, a deep-seated hatred was born.
 The Derby atmosphere is fierce on and off the pitch, as violence is common between the clubs.

 The Derby Paulista is often featured in Brazilian popular culture.
 The game is the central plot of Mazzaropi's film O Corintiano (1967), about a barber who is also a Corinthians fan that does not charge services from other Corinthians fans and does not like to provide services to Palmeiras fans.

-## Classico Majestoso
-Classico Majestoso is a crosstown fixture between Corinthians and SPFC.
-The rivalry dates back to 1935, at the final re-founding SPFC after being thrice defunct.
-The  most memorable Classico Majestoso match for Corinthians is the 1990 Campenato Brasileiro finals, which led to Corinthians first national title.